pryv/example-apps-web/hf-data/tutorial.md

 ### Collect HF data using the Desktop version

 Once the user is signed in (Desktop version), he can perform the test using the mouse tracker.
-The code for the mouse tracker is contained in the section "**Build Desktop version**" of the file [script.js](script.js).
+The code for the mouse tracker is contained in the file [desktop.js](./js/desktop.js).

 Data collected from the mouse movement (X and Y positions) will be stored in the form of [HF series](https://api.pryv.com/reference/#data-structure-high-frequency-series) in a dedicated stream.
-Connection with Pryv is established to store collected measures in the stream "**HF demo**":
+Connection with Pryv is established to store collected measures in the stream "**HF demo**" (see file [connection.js](js/connection.js)):
 ```javascript
 async function setupStreamStructure(connection) {
   const resultHandlers = [];